 If you’re going to a restaurant, for example, speak about good restaurant etiquette and a penalty if they don’t act correctly.
 Simply be prepared to carry out the consequences if necessary.

 Setting expectations for your children ahead of time allows them to know what you anticipate of them.
 If they perform an excellent job and there are no issues, congratulate them and give them credit.

 You may also establish limits for playtime, around the house, and other activities.

 See Rude Behaviour And Stop It

-I overhear bratty conduct such as name-calling and harsh language every time I assist in my children’s classes.
-Unfortunately, this type of conduct is very typical these days, and as a result, it’s all too simple to brush it off and get on with our day.
+I overhear bratty behaviour such as name-calling and harsh language every time I assist in my children’s classes.
+Unfortunately, this type of behaviour is very typical these days, and as a result, it’s all too simple to brush it off and get on with our day.

 We can’t expect them to quit if they aren’t held accountable for their actions.

 Because they believe it’s OK to have an attitude and sass other people, we’re enabling our children to speak in this manner to their friends, relatives, and even other authority figures.

 That’s why it’s critical to stop such behaviour in its tracks and teach children that disrespectful behaviour is never acceptable.

 If you’re not sure if your child is crossing a boundary, think about it and see how you feel.